christophenoel/argo-workflows/docs/user_manual.md

 Once we have defined a workflow template in a YAML file, we can register this template by calling ARGO CLI:
 In this tutorial, we will use the template located at: examples/hello-world-template/hello-world-wf-template.yml

-To proceed, open a new terminal windows at the reoot of this project.
+To proceed, open a new terminal windows at the root of this project.
 Then execute the following command:
 ```
 argo -n <k8s-namespace> template create examples/hello-world-template/hello-world-wf-template.yml
 ```
 Expected output:

 ![img.png](user_manual_resources/img.png)

 After the workflow template registration, we should see the template in the list, with the following command: